Formality theorem for quantizations of Lie bialgebras

 \subsection{Minimal resolution of $\Lieb$}

-It was shown in \cite{Gan, Va} that the dioperad and the properad underlying the prop $\Lieb$ are both Koszul so that its minimal prop resolution, $\Lieb_\infty$, can be easily constructed.
-This is a dg free prop,
+It was shown in \cite{Gan} that $\Lieb$ is Koszul at the dioperadic level.
+The extension of this result to the level of props turned out to be highly non-trivial \cite{Ko0,MaVo}.
+The minimal prop resolution, $\Lieb_\infty$, of $\Lieb$ is a dg free prop,